New Prysmian Headquarters

 Notes: LEED Italia NC v2009 Certification – LEED Platinum Certified

-Designed by the architect Maurizio Varratta, the Prysmian Group’s new headquarters is built in the Bicocca district and even its shape, similar to a typical Lombard factory, recalls the industrial roots of this area of Milan.
+Prysmian Group’s new headquarters, a leading producer of cables for power and telecommunications, is located in the Bicocca district and its shape, similar to a typical Lombard factory, recalls the industrial roots of this area of Milan.

 Designed as a conversion of an industrial area, the new building is made up of three buildings interspersed by two triple-height glazed bioclimatic greenhouses, intended for connections between the various bodies and internal mobility, characterized by the presence of hydroponic vegetation that contributes to the overall regulation of the microclimate.

 The first two buildings are occupied by open space offices, meeting rooms, relax areas, while in the last one are located the archives and the plant areas; in the third block there is also a partial elevation, where the top management offices are located; finally, in the fourth block, smaller than the previous ones, located on the north-east side and separated from the main complex through a glass connection element, are located the activities related to conferences, communication and training, with other meeting rooms and support spaces.

 An auditorium (180 seats), the adjoining greenhouse-foyer, the Training Center and the Energy house complete the complex.
 The spaces were designed along the lines of smart working for the approximately 600 people.

 The Training Center houses the courses of the Prysmian Group Academy; it was built by recovering the former spinning tower, where optical fibers were once tested and designed.
 It represents the only element identifying the industrial past of the area, a landmark that has become the symbol of the new Prysmian HQ and on which the Company’s identification graphics have been placed.